 A unique memoir of the Great Depression, Bootlegging, exodus to California, the news business on the mean streets of L.A., the Aleutian campaign, Combat on Leyte and Okinawa, A returning hero, Homesteading in Canada, A lifetime of strife in business, the military, politics and environmental battles, always with an eye on the bigger picture.

-CLICK ON BOOK TO BUY (Coming soon)
+CLICK ON BOOK TO BUY NOW

 "Looking over the manuscript, I see no bright dawns or sunsets or first sexual experiences, but the first are the stuff of fiction and the rest is part of every life.
 I owe more than that to the girls, my successors and my family.
 The world is choking on words and books and people and if I had nothing better to reveal I'd keep my mouth shut.
 I always meant to tell it beyond ideology, hysteria, popular myth and hyperbole; like it was, is and everlastingly will be.